raymanaeron/rusty_websocket/readme.md

 # TODO: THIS IS A WORK IN PROGRESS
 - The encryption/decryption working ok but not hooked up with the web socket server.
 This is a tough one and I need to pick it up some other time
 - The web socket server has session based pub/sub implmentation which are hooked up and working properly
+- JWT authentication has been added for secure connections

 # WebSocket-based Pub/Sub Framework for Distributed Applications